visivo-io/visivo/mkdocs/how_it_works.md

           - name: quantity
             description: The number of widgets sold
           - name: completed_at
-            description: Timestamp of when the transaction occured
+            description: Timestamp of when the transaction occurred
     ```
     Where the dbt model is defined like this:
     ``` sql title="project_dir/models/widget_sales.sql"